Last updated 08/01/2023

 Originating sites listed in the eligible provider section are eligible to receive a facility fee for each completed telemedicine transaction for a covered distant site telemedicine service.
 Sites not listed may also serve as an originating site but are not eligible for a facility fee reimbursement.
 Originating sites are not reimbursed for any additional costs associated with equipment, technicians, technology, or personnel utilized in the performance of the telemedicine service.
 The originating site fee is not reimbursable for audio-only services and should not be billed for these services.
 An originating site fee also is not reimbursable if the service could be provided onsite at the originating site, but the service is being provided via telemedicine solely due to patient preference to see a provider that is not located at the originating site.

 The maximum rate for originating site facility fee is listed on the physician fee schedule under procedure code Q3014.
-The facility fee is reimbursed on a fee for service basis for eligible encounter based providers.
+The facility fee is reimbursed on a fee for service basis including for providers paid at an encounter rate or other methodology. providers.
 There is no additional reimbursement for equipment, technicians, technology, or personnel utilized in the performance of telemedicine services.
 The originating site fee is not reimbursable for audio-only services and should not be billed for these services.

 An originating site eligible for reimbursement must bill for the service using the HCPCS code Q3014 for CMS 1500 Claims or Revenue code 780 for UB-04 Claims.
 For group services with multiple recipients in the same originating site location, only one originating site fee is billable per physical location of the recipients.
 For Division of Behavioral Health block grant contract providers, the originating site fee should only be billed to Medicaid if the group includes both Medicaid recipients and individuals ineligible for Medicaid.